 When do I need a camel?

 Camels are essential for hikers wanting to walk the whole trail, or to do any part of it that lasts more than one to two days.
 Camels are used to carry water, food and bags: the scarcity of water and the total absence of shops on the Sinai Trail means camels are a necessity to carry all the supplies required for a trip.
 Hiking with a camel generally works like this: in the day, hikers will go one way, usually a more difficult way; camels will go another way, in big, easy wadis.
 Hikers will carry a small bag, with water, snacks, warm clothes and other essentials, with everything they need for the day.
 Camels will carry bigger bags, with sleeping gear and other equipment, meeting hikers at an agreed rendezvous in the evening.
 As well as using camels as beasts of burden, they can be ridden.
-Most of the Sinai Trail can be travelled on camel and it is an alternative option to walking.
+Most of the Sinai Trail can be traveled on camel and it is an alternative option to walking.
 Camels for riding purposes can be arranged by Bedouin guides before a trip.